petemmccarthy/CV/README.md

 - Support for Nomura Alternative Investment Management in house Fund Managers for UCITS and Enovara funds.
 This involved coordinating new fund launches, seed capital management for internal trading desks, producing fund valuations and subscription/redemption/rebalance activity

 - Built out the Middle Office support function for the Re-insurance trading desk separating it from Cross Asset trading.
-This included a full review and documentation of all deals and review and documentation of all operational risks through a Risk & Control Self-Assessment ensuring all risks were identified and mitigated where possible through controls and procedures
+This included a review and documentation of all live deals and review and documentation of all operational risks through a Risk & Control Self-Assessment.
+Ensured all risks were identified and mitigated where possible through controls and procedures

 - Support for the Algorithmic Strategies trading desk for interest rate and commodity trading activity.
-This included flash pnl generation, activity reports, structured deal reviews, trade-flow and lifecycle management
+Included flash pnl generation, trading activity reports, new deal reviews, trade-flow and lifecycle management

 - Proactively identified processes to be migrated to the Mumbai Middle Office and provided process documentation, support and training.
 I spent three weeks working in Mumbai migrating the UCITS Funds daily activity and training the teams on general product knowledge and how to conduct structured deal reviews